xlnwel/model-free-algorithms/readme.md

 ## Overall Architecture

-This repository is designed to represent a nice TF graph, which is useful for debugging.
+This repository is designed to represent a nice Tensorboard graph, which is useful for debugging.

 <p align="center">
 <img src="/results/Architecture.png" alt="Architecture" height="650">